jimhigson/ffmpeg.js-XL/README.md

 # ffmpeg.js-XL

-fork of [ffmpeg.js](https://github.com/Kagami/ffmpeg.js/) that is modified to:
+fork of [ffmpeg.js](https://github.com/Kagami/ffmpeg.js/) modified for:

-* makes it possible to read **huge** files by lifting the Uint8Array size limit (Chrome 2Gb, Safari 4Gb, Firefox 8Gb) when used with [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs). `ffmpeg.js` allowed using `MEMFS`, but it eagerly read the whole file into memory so the maximum size was restricted.
-As far as I can tell, there are no limits on input file size.
+* reading **huge** files by sidestepping Uint8Array size limits.
+Uses [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs) so whole videos files don't get read into memory. *otherwise, limits are: (Chrome 2Gb, Safari 4Gb, Firefox 8Gb)*.
-* provide typescript types
+* typescript types by default
-* reduce syntactic sugar or hand-holding to a minimum.
-You are given the [emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html) to work with directly with, however you want to.
+* keeps syntactic sugar and hand-holding at a minimum.
+You are given the [emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html) to work with directly in any way you wish.
-* remove minification from the `emcc` build.
+* no minification in the `emcc` build.
 This allows debugging while developing.
 For prod builds, modern tools like Vite will minify at build time, so it is ok if libraries are not pre-minified.
-If you use this and need these files to be minified you'll have to add that yourself.
+If you use this and need these files to be minified you can do that yourself.
-* remove worker-specific builds since [comlink](https://github.com/GoogleChromeLabs/comlink) can make a nice worker interface for us
+* no worker-specific builds.
+Use [comlink](https://github.com/GoogleChromeLabs/comlink) instead.

 ## Caveats